 They will examine your scalp to determine the pattern of baldness you are experiencing and the condition of your remaining hair.
 You may also need to have blood tests to check for levels of iron, hormones and androgens that could be affecting your hair’s condition.
 You can also do your own research into your family’s propensity to experience hair loss, even before you notice any signs in yourself to see what could be in store for yourself and to start any female pattern baldness treatments that could be appropriate earlier, rather than later.

 Losing one’s hair is usually associated with a later stage in life – post menopause and later middle age to old age.
 However, for some women the loss can start much earlier on – even in their 20s or early 30s.
 Genetics can play a part in this, as can heightened levels of stress from a demanding job, busy family life or other pressures that are happening.
 Pregnancy can also cause female pattern baldness to start in some cases, as can some thyroid disorders and anaemia.
-It can also be linked to some skin conditions, such as psoriasis and dermatitis.
+It can also be linked to some skin conditions, such as psoriasis and seborrheic dermatitis.